bhargavvummadi/cs5293sp22-Redactor/README.md

 2. Improper Address formats.
 3. Names might be not redacted because of spacy entities
 4. Some test files might not contain address or genders or phone numbers or concept.
+5. Concept sometimes matching twice and incrementing the count.

 One might can experience problems while running the project, If they haven't